OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-21.md

 So Abraham took sheep and cattle and gave them to Abimelech, and the two men made a covenant.

 ## Genesis 21:28
-Abraham set apart seven ewe lambs from the flock.
+Abraham selected seven ewe lambs from the flock.

 ## Genesis 21:29
 Abimelech asked Abraham, “What is the significance of these seven ewe lambs you have set apart?”